0xMiden/miden-faucet/docs/src/getting-started/quick-start.md

 ## Step 3: Request Test Tokens

-Once the faucet is running, you can request test tokens through either the web interface, the operator CLI, or the REST API.
+Once the faucet is running, you can request test tokens through either the web interface, the client CLI, or the REST API.

 ### Via Client CLI

-Use the dedicated mint binary:
+Use the dedicated mint command:

 ```bash
 miden-faucet-client mint \